 On Thursday 18th January (2018), members of Drama and Theatre Club went to the Liverpool Everyman Theatre to see their annual rock ‘n’ roll pantomime.

 On Thursday 8th February (2018), members of Drama and Theatre Club went to the Liverpool Royal Court Theatre to see ‘Her Benny’.

 ABD Productions’ award winning ‘Her Benny’ is the heart-warming musical version of the classic tale of Victorian street urchins.
 Silas Hocking’s rags to riches story, in which love and courage are the only two things that keep Benny and Nell going, has become one of Liverpool’s best loved musicals.

-On Thursday 15th March (2018), our Drama and Theatre Club children will be at the Liverpool Everyman Theatre to see Lerner and Loewe’s ‘Paint Your Wagon’.
+On Thursday 15th March (2018), our Drama and Theatre Club children went to the Liverpool Everyman Theatre to see Lerner and Loewe’s ‘Paint Your Wagon’.

 Drama and Theatre Club children will be returning to the Liverpool Everyman on Thursday 17th May (2018) to see a modern version of William Shakespeare’s classic tragedy ‘Othello’.